 If your insurer adjusts your premiums depending on previous losses, then your company is likely to experience huge losses through fraudulent claims.
 The more the number of claims that your insurer has to pay, the higher your insurance premium will be.

-Employees Faking Injuries
+Employees Faking Injuries Are On The Rise

-The most common type of workers compensation scams are faked injuries.
 If one of your employees collects workers compensation benefits for an injury they didn’t suffer, your company will pay the price.
 This is why it is very urgent that you know when an employee has faked their injury and when they are being genuine.

 Some employees collaborate with medical providers to pull workers compensation scams.
 A crooked doctor can submit a claim for treatment he never provided.
 They can also decide to inflate the cost of medical care given or provide unnecessary medical treatment.